 Consult information for providers

-As experts in the region, the Infectious Diseases (ID) Consultation Team receives approximately 4,000 inquiries each year for referrals, information and consults.
+As experts in the region, the ID consultation team receives approximately 4,000 inquiries each year for referrals, information and consults.
 Attendings and fellows are on call all day, every day for telephone consultations to physicians in the Rocky Mountain region.
 The team also supports the microbiology and virology laboratories, four transplant teams and hosts a weekly case management conference.